February 23, 2022

 We are all probably aware that body language is more than 50% of communication.
 In addition to providing important social cues, facial expressions and body language allow not only the context, but also the impact of a message to be more effectively communicated.
 Being visible also reduces the likelihood of participants getting distracted or multi-tasking throughout the meeting.

 Businesses need ways to alleviate bottlenecks to growth and progress.
 Enabling your business to collaborate and communicate without inconveniences is a key benefit of telepresence.
 Click here to read a more in-depth explanation of business enablement.

-4. Cut down on Travel
+4. Cut Down On Travel

-Travel is exhausting — on people, on organizations and on budgets.
+Travel is exhausting, on people, on organizations and on budgets.
 Why hop on a plane when you can instantly collaborate with others anywhere in the world?
 Being able to utilize communication tools and technology with telepresence can reduce time and expenses that come with traveling for meetings or presentations.

-5. Fast Turnaround on ROI
+5. Enables Fast Turnaround On ROI

 When you think about telepresence as a way to eliminate travel costs, increase effective communication, build engagement and provide business enablement, it’s easy to see the ROI.

-Benefits of Telepresence for Business Enablement
+Benefits Of Telepresence For Business Enablement